Skip to main content

 Ibirayi (Fried Potatoes)

-Crispy fried potatoes seasoned with salt and spices, often served with grilled meat or fish.
-Irish potatoes were introduced during Belgian colonial period and became beloved staple.
-Street vendors sell fresh-fried ibirayi everywhere in Rwanda.
+Crispy fried potatoes seasoned with salt and spices, often paired with grilled meat or fish.
+Irish potatoes arrived during the Belgian colonial period and stuck around as a favorite.
+Street vendors fry ibirayi fresh on corners all over Rwanda.

 Akabenz (Grilled Pork)